ELASTIC MIND

 their souls constituted / a freedom of dried fragrances / prayer language

 We are a collective of artists x directors who embrace creativity.
-Our conceptual sensibility and choreographic capabilities - offers human relationship before demographics, courage before culture and we believe storytelling is the new social sanctuary.
+Our conceptual sensibility and design capabilities - offers human relationship before demographics, courage before culture and storytelling as a new social sanctuary.

 CHOREOGRAPHY